jh2odo/wa-analyzer/README.md

 Description Internal
 --------------------

-- Gui screen orientation lock portrait with resolution 640 × 360 pixels
+- Gui screen orientation lock portrait with resolution 640 ï¿½ 360 pixels
 - The application gets data from text files and gz.
 - Uses reading mode phone contacts.
 - Processes and combines the data to display a report about the datails of messages in a list.